Disagreeing on timeline

 What I did

 My main challenge was to make sure users understood how it worked and felt they could trust its output.
-I developed a content strategy that included a voice and tone chart, in-product copy guides, help articles, and prompt engineering.
+I developed a content strategy that included a voice and tone chart, in-product copy guides, help articles, and a rubric for prompt engineering.

 What I did